 Industry Analysis Meaning

-Industry analysis helps identify underperforming and overperforming industries, including those poised for growth or attaining stability.
+Industry analysis helps identify underperforming and overperforming industries, including those showing signs of potential growth or improving stability.
 In addition to potential investors, analysis of industries is also routinely carried out by governments, companies, and market analysts.

 Importance of Industry Analysis